Guernsey Airport: Statistics

+Ground transport

+Road

+The airport connects to the road network via a filter in turn junction onto Rue des Landes.

+A long and short-stay car park, and overflow car park are located at the airport, with free bike parking located outside the main terminal and motorcycle parking in the overflow car park.
+Hire cars are also available at the airport, with desks located in arrivals.

+A taxi rank is located directly outside the terminal buiulding.

+Bus

+Buses.gg run direct services between the airport and Saint Peter Port, with several other routes serving the airport leading to destinations elsewhere across the island.

 Environment

 In 2002, an overturned firetruck discharged PFOS fire retardant onto the airport apron and surrounding soil.
 PFOS was added to Annex B of the Stockholm Convention on Persistent Organic Pollutants in May 2009 and has been shown to cause chronic kidney disease amongst people and animals exposed to larger quantities.
 Traces of spilt PFOS later entered the island's water supply although quantities were not high enough to make it unsafe to drink.
 Because the airport is at the highest point in the island the accident highlighted the vulnerability of the water supply to airport effluence and other water pollutants.
 Aerodrome works have subsequently involved environmental engineering projects to better contain and divert contaminated effluence away from the water supply.
 As part of the Airport 2040 development, a new drainage system is being installed and this will allow airport effluence to be contained in a manner which does not affect water supplies in the future.